 By Air: Foreigners are required to first reach Kathmandu.
-From Tribhuvan International Airport in Kathmandu you can reach Tenzing-Hillary Airport at Lukla.
+From Tribhuvan International Airport in Kathmandu, you can reach Tenzing-Hillary Airport at Lukla.
 The total duration of the flight is about 25 minutes and from Lukla, the rest of the distance to Sagarmatha can be covered through a trek of two days.
-There is also a direct helicopter flights operating from Kathmandu to Everest.
+There is also a direct helicopter flight operating from Kathmandu to Everest.

-By Road: Road route from Kathmandu is to the village of Jiri.
-From Jiri there is a trek of 10 days that will take you to the Sagarmatha national park and other alternative is from the village of Salleri, followed by a trek of 5 days.
+By Road: The road route from Kathmandu is to the village of Jiri.
+From Jiri there is a trek of 10 days that will take you to the Sagarmatha national park and another alternative is from the village of Salleri, followed by a trek of 5 days.